opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

 ```

-We’ll update the command from `echo \"Setup A Valid Command to Start your API!\"` to `go run app.go`, and we’ll also change the port `4000` to use the port that will be generated from `$PORT` in your environment variable (Optic provides `$PORT` as an environment variable which you can access in your code) as shown in the code posted earlier.
+We'll update the command from `echo \"Setup A Valid Command to Start your API!\"` to `go run app.go`, and we'll also change the port `4000` to use the port that will be generated from `$PORT` in your environment variable (Optic provides `$PORT` as an environment variable which you can access in your code) as shown in the code posted earlier.

 ```go
    port := os.Getenv("PORT")
 ```

-Once you do that, you’ll have to start your app with `api start` instead of `go run app.go`.
+Once you do that, you'll have to start your app with `api start` instead of `go run app.go`.
 So, run it:

 ```shell
 api start